Resident workers - Field of qualification

 - A smaller percentage of resident workers (All industries) qualified in Health (5.5% compared to 7.1%)

-The largest change in the field of qualifications held by the resident workers (All industries) between 2011 and 2016 in the Cumberland Council area was for those qualified in:
+The largest change in the field of qualifications held by the resident workers (All industries) between 2011 and 2016 in Cumberland City was for those qualified in:

 - Management and Commerce (+3,140 resident workers)

 - Society and Culture (+1,609 resident workers)